The Acer R11 Chromebook is basically Acer’s budget convertible. It’s a nice bang for your buck since it packs a punch without the hefty price tag.

 See all upgrade options at amazon.

 After you transform it from one form to the other, Chrome OS knows to automatically switch between laptop and tablet mode as well.
-Though, this isn’t anything new and has already been in practice by Windows 10.
+Though, this isn’t anything new and has already been in practice Windows OS for a while now.